akalpaki/go-todo/README.md

 ### Goals
 1. Create a complete backend for handling the needs of the todo app.
 In it's current version, this means a REST API for todo lists and users, secured using JWT tokens.
+DONE
 2. Integrate a PostgreSQL database for the persistence layer.
 Make the server and database work together using containers with docker-compose.
+DONE
+3. Write testing suite.
-3. Create CI/CD pipeline for deployment.
+4. Create CI/CD pipeline for deployment.
-4. Use benchmarks, profiling and tracing to attempt to find any ways to improve the performance of the server.
+5. Use benchmarks, profiling and tracing to attempt to find any ways to improve the performance of the server.

 ### Current Progress:
 REST API has been implemented.
 Now what is needed is: